How does it work?

 Yes!
 Because it is an FDA-cleared device, we can't make up efficacy claims that aren't backed up by clinical data.

-Why is an AirAllé treatment only about 30 minutes when other lice treatments can take so long?
+Why is an AirAllé treatment only about an hour when other lice treatments can take so long?

 Why is a 99.2-percent kill rate of lice eggs so important?